-Asphalt Driveway is an excellent choice for residential driveways because it dries quickly, and the dark color hides oil stains.
+Asphalt driveway is an excellent choice for residential driveways because it dries quickly, and the dark color hides oil stains.
 It is also less prone to cracking from freeze-thaw cycles and de-icing salts than concrete.

 Experts recommend evaluating the climate conditions and expected traffic load when determining the ideal thickness for your asphalt driveway.
 Consulting professionals is the best way to ensure that your pavement has the right thickness.